livingdocsIO/documentation/service/getting_started.md

 # Show documents on your frontend

-To render documents on your webside, you have to load them via [Livingdocs public API](https://edit.livingdocs.io/public-api)
+To render documents on your website, you have to load them via [Livingdocs public API](https://edit.livingdocs.io/public-api)